What are the Most Common Birth Injuries?

-Caput succedaneum is swelling in the baby’s scalp.
+Caput succedaneum is defined as swelling in the baby’s scalp.
 This is often caused when a delivery is especially difficult or when vacuums are used during the delivery.
 Caput succedaneum can occur before labor begins and can be detected by ultrasound.
-This doesn’t require any treatment and can clear up within a few days with no lasting effects.
+This generally doesn’t require any treatment and can clear up within a few days with no lasting effects.

 10. Erb’s Palsy